Software-Tools-Spring-26/Group_1_Project/README.md

 ## Data Summary

-The data includes information for 14 major metro areas as well as the United States as a whole, including the metro areas for the following states; Georgia, Massachusetts & New Hampshire, Illinois & Indiana, Texas, Colorado, Michigan, California, Florida, Minnesota & Wisconsin, New York & New Jersey, Pennsylvania & Maryland & Delaware, Arizona, Washington, and Washington DC & Virginia & West Virginia and Maryland.
+The data includes information for fourteen (14) major metro areas as well as the United States as a whole, including the metro areas for the following states; Georgia, Massachusetts & New Hampshire, Illinois & Indiana, Texas, Colorado, Michigan, California, Florida, Minnesota & Wisconsin, New York & New Jersey, Pennsylvania & Maryland & Delaware, Arizona, Washington, and Washington DC & Virginia & West Virginia and Maryland.

 The dataset is on an annual level for 2005 to 2014.
 The variables for each metro area include; the population size, employment broken down by sector, the unemployment rate, and GMP.
+The employment values for each subcategory are provided in thousands of jobs for that category of employment for the year.

 ### Brief Data Summary